 If you work as a tattoo artist or piercer, you need to know how to protect yourself, your co-workers, and just as importantly, your clients.

-But I already know about Bloodborne Pathogens in the tattoo studio
+But I already know about Bloodborne Pathogens in tattoo studios?

 The requirement to undertake bloodborne pathogen certification is a matter of federal law.